1 / 10

 VED car tax: What is the annual road tax on a Ford Puma?

-The latest VED rules mean most drivers will pay a flat rate of £150 a year in car tax after the initial payment (which is CO2-dependent and paid when the car’s first registered).
+The latest VED rules mean most drivers will pay a flat rate of £150 a year in car tax for the Ford Puma after the initial payment (which is CO2-dependent and paid when the car’s first registered).
 Alternatively-powered cars, including mild-hybrid versions of the Ford Puma, save £10 a year in tax - so you’ll pay £140 following the first year.

 Trim levels and standard equipment